Highlights: Watch Jamal Crawford Become Oldest Player Ever to Score 50 Points

 J. Crossover.
 Jamal Crawford (39 years, 20 days) has become the oldest player in NBA history to score 50 points in a game, surpassing Michael Jordan (38 years, 315 days) on Dec.
 29, 2001.
 He's also the first player ever with 50-point games for 4 different franchises. https://t.co/YqoZ4SFnD9

-Crawford is a three-time Sixth Man of the Year and has served as a scoring spark throughout his career.
+Crawford is a three-time Sixth Man of the Year and has served as a scoring sparkplug throughout his career.

-He entered play averaging a mere 7.3 points per game this season but now has a memorable performance from his time on the Suns to add to his career accolades.
+He entered Tuesday averaging a mere 7.3 points per game this season, but he now has a memorable performance from his time on the Suns to add to his career accolades.